emotion-js/emotion/packages/cache/README.md

 ### key: string

 The prefix before class names, this defaults to `css`.
 It will also be set as the value of the `data-emotion` attribute on the style tags that emotion inserts and it's used in the attribute name that marks style elements in `renderStylesToString` and `renderStylesToNodeStream`.
-This is **required if using multiple emotion instances in the same app**.
+This is **required if using multiple emotion caches in the same app**.

 ### container: HTMLElement